 - 13.1 All Saints has over the years developed an excellent working relationship with many external support agencies.
 These include:

-- · CLASS.
+- Tameside Outreach Service

-- Educational Psychology Service.
+Educational Psychology Service.

-- Home-School service.

-- CAMHS.

-- Positive Steps.
+- Child and Adolescent Mental Health Service.

-- Hearing/vision Impaired Support Service.
+- Specialist assessor to identify needs.
+(Education gateway) Hearing/vision Impaired Support Service.

 - Occupational Therapy.

 - Speech and Language Therapy.

-- Health Mentor service.

 - School Nurse service.

-- Tameside College.
+- Tameside College/Ashton 6th Form.

 - 13.2 Advice and guidance may be sought from many of these services when the need arises.
-Services provided by One Education, or other private providers, will also be considered.